JaimeToca/AndroidMVP/README.md

  - Avoid duplicated code using ButterKnife <br/>
 And many more things :D <br/>

-**Upcoming changes to next version:**

- - New animations and interface improvements (Material Design)
- - New mapper.
-It will map the information from the repository to domain
- - Threads implementation instead of otto bus
- - and a few more things ...

 **Motivation and References:** <br />
 After study and see these two implementation of MVP